Shubhangi Gokhale

 Shubhangi Gokhale (born 2 June 1968) is an Indian Marathi and Hindi theatre, film and television actress.
-She is the wife of late Hindi/Marathi actor Mohan Gokhale who played the title role on the Doordarshan show Mr Yogi.
-She has completed more than 300 shows of the popular play Sakhar Khallea Manus along with Prashant Damle, and has had roles in film and television.
+She was married to the late Hindi/Marathi actor Mohan Gokhale who played the title role on the Doordarshan show Mr Yogi.
+She has completed more than 300 shows of the popular play Sakhar Khallela Manus along with Prashant Damle, and has had roles in film and television.
 She is currently playing the role of Kusumavati Dhale-Patil in Colors Marathi's Raja Rani Chi Ga Jodi and Shaku Khanwilkar in Zee Marathi's Yeu Kashi Tashi Me Nandayla.